king-watson/kingbuds-ajax-app/README.md

 - Navigate into the project directory:
 - Open the index.html file in your browser, or if using a local server, start the server and navigate to localhost to view.

+## Conclusion 🏁<br/>
+This assignment completes the dynamic transformation of the KingBuds Model Page by combining all major course concepts—SASS, AJAX, templating, Fetch API, responsive design, and proper Git workflow—into one cohesive project.
+The result is a more interactive, polished, and modern product page that provides users with a smooth experience across all devices.

 ## Contact 📫<a id="contact"></a>
 Feel free to reach out if you’d like to collaborate or have any questions!

 Email: [Kingsley Watson](mailto:watsonkingsley38@gmail.com)

-Thank you for checking out my earbuds!
+Thank you for checking out my earbuds and ajax responsive site!